 - Home elevators (standard or through the floor)

 To better determine which solution is best for your needs and situation, we recommend you contact us to schedule a FREE home evaluation or visit a Lifeway Mobility showroom.
 Once we learn about your specific needs and the size/shape of the staircase, then we can help you learn what the best options are.

 How do I choose the right stair lift?

-To choose the right stair lift for your needs and staircase, we recommend you do some initial research so that you have a basic understanding of how they operate and the types of lifts that are available.
+After you've identified the type of stair lift you'll need based on your staircase, we recommend you do some research so that you have a basic understanding of how stair lifts operate and learn about the main controls and features.

-We then recommend you reach out to a local dealer like Lifeway Mobility to schedule a FREE in-home evaluation to learn what type of rail that you'll need and how much it will cost.
+We then recommend you reach out to a local dealer like Lifeway Mobility to schedule a FREE in-home evaluation to learn what type of stairlift is best recommended and how much it will cost.
 Before making a final decision, consider visiting a showroom to ensure you are able to safely operate a lift and determine if you want to add an upgrade option or two.